-Since our initial public offering in October 2007, we have significantly expanded our operations through a number of acquisitions.
-We expect some portion of our future growth to come from acquisitions of high-quality independent insurance intermediary companies or companies that can complement our existing business and help improve our customers' experience.
-There is no assurance that we can successfully identify suitable acquisition candidates.
+From 2007 to 2011, we significantly expanded our operations through a number of acquisitions.
+We expect some portion of our future growth to come from acquisitions of companies that can complement our existing business, diversify our product offerings and improve our customers' experience.
+However, there is no assurance that we can successfully identify suitable acquisition candidates.
 Even if we identify suitable candidates, we may not be able to complete an acquisition on terms that are commercially acceptable to us.
 In addition, we compete with other entities to acquire high-quality independent insurance agencies, brokerages and claims adjusting firms.
 Our competitors may be able to outbid us for these acquisition targets.
 If we are unable to complete acquisitions, our growth strategy may be impeded and our earnings or revenue growth may be negatively affected.